ghools/Neuro2022-EXTRA/README.md

 # Neuro2022-EXC
-Extra credit assignment for my Neuroscience class.

-Basic website made with Vanilla CSS/No Framework
+Basic website made with Vanilla HTML and CSS.
+Small amount of Javascript for slideshow functionality.

 Just an extra credit assignment for my Neuro-science class, not intended for real/commercial use.

 Basic, one page website that will contain Homebar and sidebar with basic info.
 Main part of website will be a slideshow on 4 parts of the brain, with picture and then description underneath.